chris-wood/ccnx-keyexchange-rfc/draft-wood-icnrg-ccnxkeyexchange-01.md

 The following terms are used:

-Consumer: The CCN consumer initiating the CCNxKE key exchange via a first Interest.
+Consumer/Client: The CCN consumer initiating the CCNxKE key exchange via a first Interest.

-Producer: The CCN producer receiving or accepting the CCNxKE key exchange request request Interest.
+Producer/Server: The CCN producer receiving or accepting the CCNxKE key exchange request request Interest.

 Sender: An endpoint that originates a message.